lanc2112b/nc-news-fe/nc-news/README.md

 ### Getting started

- First clone the repo, cd into the `nc-news` directory (inside the repo directory).
+ First clone the repo, cd into the `nc-news-fe/nc-news` directory (inside the repo directory).
 From there run `npm install`.
  To run the front end locally use `npm start`.
  To build a production app, use `npm run build` and when ready deploy to your selected host, instructions will vary from this point so check with your hosting provider.